jfmario/bootstrap-wordpress-theme/README.md

 or single post it will have an h1 tag.
 The footer contains some acknowledgements.

+To use this, just download the entire contents of this repository, have them in a folder when you unzip them, and place it under wp-content/themes in your WordPress installation.

 ## Customizing

 At the moment, I haven't made any theme options availabe through the